ChristianSchaible/victorian-child/src/components/Markdown/WhatComa.md

-A **coma** is a medical state where a person is completely unconscious and cannot be awakened, even with strong stimulation.
-People in a coma don’t respond to light, sound, or touch and are unaware of their surroundings.
+A **coma** is when someone is completely unconscious and can’t be woken up—no matter how hard you try.
+They don’t respond to light, sound, or touch, and they’re totally unaware of what’s happening around them.

-- It’s not sleep—a person in a coma is deeply unresponsive.
+- **Not just sleep:** A coma isn’t regular sleep—it’s much deeper, and the person doesn’t wake up naturally.
-- It can happen due to things like serious head injuries, illnesses, or extreme shock.
+- **Causes:** It can happen after a serious head injury, illness, or major physical or emotional shock.
-- Comas can be temporary or long-term, depending on the cause.
+- **Duration:** Some comas last only a short time, while others can go on for weeks, months, or even longer.